CoffeeTableEspresso/CourseBrowser/README.md

 followed by a space, followed by a grade.
 These are all the courses the user has taken.
 (Note: this will likely be updated eventually to have a login to the UBC SSC, which would let CourseBrowser automatically get this info, but for now it is merely stored in a text file.)
-An example of a few lines of a course.txt file is as follows:
+An example of a line of a course.txt file is as follows:

 MATH223 92
-MATH226 84
-GERM100 92
-CPSC210 94

 Usage: run "main.py".
 Type "help" or "h" (no quotes) for list of available commands.